xpack/arm-linux-files/README.md

 - `armhf` for 32-bit devices
 - `arm64` for 64-bit devices

-As build environments, the Ubuntu 16.04.6 was selected, as it is the first major release that supports 64-bit devices.
+As development environments for building Arm binaries, the **Ubuntu 16.04.6 LTS (xenial)** was selected, as it was the first major release that supported 64-bit Arm devices.

+At `uname -a` they identify as:

+- `Linux ubu16-arm64 4.4.0-170-generic #199-Ubuntu SMP Thu Nov 14 01:46:18 UTC 2019 aarch64 aarch64 aarch64 GNU/Linux`
+- `Linux ubu16-armhf 4.4.0-170-generic-lpae #199-Ubuntu SMP Thu Nov 14 03:32:37 UTC 2019 armv7l armv7l armv7l GNU/Linux`

 ## Prerequisites